Efficient Conformal Block Evaluation with GoBlocks: Applications

 The multi-correlator numerical bootstrap in the linear-functional approach has been extended beyond the Ising model in the $O(N)$ vector model series (see e.g. \cite{Chester:2019ifh,Chester:2020iyt}).
 Higher values of $N$ introduce a significant increase in compute requirements.
 For example, the three main searches in the $O(3)$ bootstrap of \cite{Chester:2020iyt} together required approximately 3 million CPU-hours.
 It is interesting to ask how things scale up in a truncation scheme.
 In this section we discuss the computational complexity involved when extending the use of \gbl to the $O(2)$ and $O(3)$ vector models.

 Recall that in the derivative approach to \texttt{GoBlocks}, there are three major computational steps: recursion, evaluation, and conversion (see \cref{fig:deriv_flowchart}).
-The recursion is the most computationally intensive step.
+The recursion step is fast ($\sim\!50$\,ms for \texttt{n\_max}~$= 8$) and its runtime is independent of $\Delta_{ij}$ and $\Delta_{kl}$.
+The conversion step dominates for large \texttt{n\_max} on the first call, but its cost is amortised through caching.
+Alternatively, \gbl supports independent cache building, preventing potentially memory-intensive processes being called at runtime, and thus allowing cluster resources to be tuned without exceeding allocation limits on the first call.
 The evaluation and conversion steps scale linearly with the number of exchanged operators, but are much less computationally expensive.
 Conversion to derivatives of $F_+$ must be computed separately from derivatives of $F_-$, as they involve different derivative orders $(m,n)$.
 The total computation time for a single \texttt{GoBlocks} call is the sum of these steps.
 Further optimisation is possible across multiple calls, such as during an optimisation over different operators and representations.
 From \cref{eq:scalar_blocks_output}, $g$ depends only on the differences $\Delta_{ij}$ and $\Delta_{kl}$, not on the dimensions of the individual external operators.
 This allows us to reuse the recursion results when these differences coincide, reducing the total number of recurse steps required.
 The number of evaluate and convert steps remains unchanged, as they depend on the individual operator dimensions and spins.

 The structure of the crossing equations directly determines the number of computational steps per optimiser iteration.
 For each distinct pair of external operator differences $\Delta_{ij},\Delta_{kl}$ where blocks are evaluated, add one recurse and one evaluate step.
 For every unique combination of $\Delta_{ij},\Delta_{kl}$ and $F_\pm$, add a convert step.